Bethel College (Kentucky): Hopkinsville campus

-After the boy's school in 1854, Baker outlined the case for a similar institution for young women at the association's annual meeting.
+After the boys' school in 1854, Baker outlined the case for a similar institution for young women at the association's annual meeting.
 A charter was received for the Baptist Female Institute, and efforts were made to raise the $30,000 needed for campus and buildings.
 Construction began in 1854.
 The institution opened as Bethel Female High School in 1856.
 Its first president was W. F. Hill.

 It was rechartered as Bethel Female College in 1858, under the Green River Educational Convention.
 During the Civil War, the college closed for two years.
 The Hopkinsville campus was used as a hospital during a black measles epidemic from 1861 to 1862.
 In 1884, the study body averaged 100 women, with 35 being boarding students.
 Between 1874 and 1884, 68 students graduated.

 The college changed its name on July 2, 1917, to Bethel Women's College.
 During World War II, the college closed from 1942 to 1945 and its rooms were rented to Camp Campbell army officers.

 On August 22, 1951, the college became co-educational and changed its name to simply Bethel College.
 It closed in 1964.
 Some 1,770 students graduated from the college.